mindspore-ai/docs/install/mindspore_ascend_install_source_en.md

 Where:

 - In the `build.sh` script, the default number of compilation threads is 8.
 If the compiler performance is poor, compilation errors may occur.
-You can add -j{Number of threads} in to script to reduce the number of threads.
-For example, `bash build.sh -e ascend -j4`.
+You can add -j{Number of threads} in to script to reduce the number of threads, for example, `bash build.sh -e ascend -j4`.
-- By default, the dependent source code is downloaded from GitHub.
-When `-S` is set to `on`, the source code is downloaded from the corresponding Gitee image.
+- By default, the dependent source code is downloaded from gitHub.
+When -S is set to `on`, the source code is downloaded from the corresponding gitee image.
 - For details about how to use `build.sh`, see the script header description.

 ## Installing MindSpore